 stage MUST be the first stage of any

 pipeline (blue in the figure above).
-This stage reads the point cloud if
+This stage reads the point cloud.

-necessary.
-When creating a pipeline with only this stage, the header of
+When creating a pipeline with only this stage, the header of the files

-the files are read, but no computation is actually applied.
-The points
+are read, but no computation is actually applied.
+No result is

 adds it on-the-fly.